Zenith-Team/Tachyon/README.md

 chmod +x "$BUN_INSTALL/bin/tachyon"
 echo Tachyon installed.
 ```
+> **Note**
+> If you get an error about `cp: cannot create directory` when running the install script, run `bun add -g bun-repl` and try again.
+>
+> If you get no output from the command for the above solution, you need to update WSL kernel: `wsl --update` + `wsl --shutdown`

 ## Usage
 ```sh
 tachyon --help
 ```
+> **Note**
+> If you have issues with it not being able to find relative paths, just use absolute paths for now.

 ### Environment Variables
 Instead of passing the `--ghs` option to the `compile` command every time, Tachyon supports the `GHS_ROOT` environment variable to permanently store the path to GHS.
 (Optional)